An NFT restaurant opening in New York will serve up status with a side of seafood

 “The power of NFTs is authentication — they facilitate the transition of ownership,” Ozair said.
 “When you think about it, everything in your life is about is transferring ownership.”

 Rodolitz says he understands that to make the novel project work, the club itself has to deliver on members’ expectations.
 The location has yet to be determined, and its website says only that it will be “in one of the most beautiful buildings that exists.”
 Rodolitz says the build out of the 10,000 square foot space will cost millions.
 And then there’s the food.
-The omakase will be prepared by Masashi Ito, a veteran of the Michelin-starred Sushi Zo in New York and one of the chefs behind Ito, another restaurant from the VCR group, he said.
+The omakase will be overseen by Masashi Ito, a veteran of the Michelin-starred Sushi Zo in New York and one of the chefs and partners behind Ito, another restaurant from the VCR group, he said.

 Omakase, often served in high-end Japanese restaurants and for prices up to hundreds of dollars a head, has become a mainstay of status dining, a trend that Eater N.Y. described as the “ultimate dining flex” at a handful of the city’s “oligarch-friendly spots.”